Two Families of Constant Term Identities: Introduction

 Dyson's conjecture was first proved independently by Wilson \cite{kenn1962} and Gunson \cite{gunson}.
 An elegant recursive proof was given by Good \cite{good1970}.

 George Andrews \cite{geor1975} conjectured a $q$-analog of the Dyson conjecture in 1975. \begin{thm} For nonnegative integers $a_0,a_1,\dots,a_n$,

 \end{thm}

 Andrews' $q$-Dyson conjecture attracted much interest \cite{aske1980, kade1985, stan1983, stan1984, stem1988}.
 It was first proved, combinatorially, by Zeilberger and Bressoud \cite{bress1985} in 1985.
 In 2004, Gessel and Xin \cite{gessxin2006} gave a very different proof using formal Laurent series.
 For related constant term identity, one can refer to \cite{goul1985, kade1998, sill20061, sill20062, stem1987}.
-When $a_0=a_1 \cdots=a_n$, the Zeilberger--Bressoud q-Dyson identity reduces to Macdonald's constant term conjecture \cite{macd1982} for the root system of type $A$.

 A tournament $T$ on $n$ vertices (or on the set $\{1 \cdots,n\}$) is a set of ordered pairs $(i,j)$ such that $1 \le i\neq j \le n$ and $(i, j)\in T$ if and only if $(j, i)\notin T$.
 Equivalently, $T$ can be thought of as a directed graph with vertices $1,\dots,n$ and edges directed from $i$ to $j$ for all $(i, j)\in T$.
 Thus we write $i\rightarrow j$ if $(i, j)\in T$.
 The tournament $T$ is transitive if the relation $\rightarrow$ is transitive.
 Equivalently, $T$ is transitive if it contains no cycles $(i\rightarrow j \rightarrow k \rightarrow i)$.
 Otherwise, $T$ is nontransitive.
 Let $S$ be a tournament on a subset of $\{1,\cdots,n\}$.
 Define $T\overline{S}$ to be the tournament on $\{1,\cdots,n\}$ such that if $(i,j)\notin S$, then $(i,j)\in T\overline{S}$, otherwise $(j,i)\in T\overline{S}$.